dydxprotocol/v4-web/README.md

 ## Part 3: Configuring environment

-Add or modify the relevant endpoints, links and options in `/public/configs/env.json`.
+Add or modify the relevant endpoints, links and options in `/public/configs/v1/env.json`.

+NOTE: There exists a deprecated file `/public/configs/env.json`.
+If you have users running older mobile versions you may need to keep feature flags between the two files in sync but may otherwise ignore it.

 You'll need to provide a Wallet Connect project id to enable onboarding and wallet connection:

 - Create a project on https://cloud.walletconnect.com/app